Corey Bailey

 signal, on an oxide containing iron particles, resulted in poor frequency response.

 Applying a DC (Direct Current) bias proved to be of little benefit.
-The first patent

-applying AC Bias to magnetic tape recording.
+technique of applying AC Bias to magnetic tape recording.

 Binder Hydrolysis